-- 40 Parent Service Hours minimum total per family (20 general and 20 fundraising) - Each family is expected to donate an item worth \$40 to the dinner auction - Each family is expected to generate \$400 profit: Examples include Jog-A-Thon, raffle tickets, World's Finest, Stephen's Farmhouse, and See's candy - A penalty fee of \$40 per hour per family is added to the registration fee for unserved parent hours for the year ending at the time registration is due. - A penalty will be charged for any profit not generated and added to the registration fees.
+- 40 Parent Service Hours minimum total per family (20 general and 20 fundraising) - Each family is expected to donate an item worth \$40 to the dinner auction - Each family is expected to actively support and participate in our fundraisers: Examples include: Jog-A-Thon, raffle tickets, World's Finest, food sales, etc. - A penalty of \$40 per hour per family is added to the registration fee for unserved parent hours for the year ending at the time registration is due. - Each family is expected to participate in our school SCRIP program by generating \$300 over the course of the school year.